4 Steps to Prepare Your International Students to Answer Questions About Sponsorship During a Job Interview

 Hiring managers are busy, and they seldom have time for additional responsibilities – like overseeing an immigration process.
 In this case, perception also tends to exceed reality as immigration processes don’t demand a significant effort from the hiring manager.

-Concern 4: You will leave
+Concern 4: Your students will leave

 Comments